connexcs/docs/provider-ratecard.md

 11. You will be notified with a popup when the import completes.

-## Delayed BYE

-We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message.

 ## Revision Tab

 The revision tab lets us see the previous changes that's been done on a rate card, example the previous Rule count, Presentation, Currency, date created, Billing.